Nagelfar/MessageSample/Readme.md

         -p 15672:15672 \
         broker

-Note: the default user `guest` and password `guest` should be sufficient and the management UI can be used for introspection
+Note: the default user `guest` and password `guest` should be sufficient and the management UI (running under <http://localhost:15672/>) can be used for introspection.

 ### Running the Application